nondescryptid/opendoc-state-court-judgments/2019_SGDC_94/report.md

 10     The defendant’s urine specimen was subsequently procured.

 11     Sergeant Ng Kok Wah Ken (PW4, “**Sgt Ken**”) was on duty at the lockup.
-He testified[\[note: 2\]](#Ftn_2) that on 18 May 2018, he escorted the defendant to procure a urine specimen.
+He testified[^2] that on 18 May 2018, he escorted the defendant to procure a urine specimen.
 First he escorted the defendant to wash his hands.
 Then he brought the defendant to a room where the urine bottles were stocked.
 He asked the defendant to choose one master bottle with a red cap (from among more than ten such bottles) (the “**red bottle**”), and two bottles with blue caps (from among more than 20 such bottles) (the “**blue bottles**”).
 The bottles were all new, and each bottle was sealed inside a plastic bag.

 12     Sgt Ken then led the defendant to a remand cell to procure the urine.
 The defendant opened the red bottle and provided his urine into it.
 After that he was asked to pour urine from the red bottle into the two blue bottles.
 The bottles were then capped, and Sgt Ken taped over them with masking tape to prevent leakage.
 The red bottle was placed inside a polymer bag; and the two blue bottles were placed inside another polymer bag.
 The defendant was then escorted to the temporary holding area.